MicrosoftDocs/windows-dev-docs/hub/apps/develop/settings/settings-windows-11.md

 This setting is single-instance.

-### Type: Windows.Data.LunarCalendar Structure
+### Type: Windows.Data.LunarCalendar structure

 The scope of this type is per user.

-### Type: Windows.Data.LunarCalendarPerDevice Structure
+### Type: Windows.Data.LunarCalendarPerDevice structure

 This type inherits from **LunarCalendar**.
 The scope of this type is per device.